Abhayagiri Vihāra: Legacy

 Veneration of Avalokiteśvara Bodhisattva has continued to the present day in Sri Lanka, where he is called Natha.
 Avalokiteśvara worship is a prominent practice in Mahayana, while the Maitreya Bodhisatta (Santhusitha) is venerated by Theravadins.
-In more recent times, it has been attempted to identify Nātha with Maitreya Bodhisattva.
+In more recent times, there has been attempts to identify Nātha with Maitreya Bodhisattva.
 However, traditions and basic iconography, including an image of Amitābha Buddha on his crown, identify Nātha as Avalokiteśvara.
 Andrew Skilton writes:

-Early reports by Europeans from the 18th century describe the Buddhist monks of Sri Lanka as being engaged in the recitation of mantras, and using mālā beads for counting, as practiced in Mahāyāna Buddhism.
+Early reports by Europeans from the 18th century describe the Buddhist monks of Sri Lanka as being engaged in the recitation of mantras, and using mālā beads for counting, as practised in Mahāyāna Buddhism.